chasdev/dev-env/README.md

 $ cd dev-env
 ```

 _Note: While boot2docker is recommended, the included Vagrantfile (and accompanying bootsrap.sh shell script) can be used to install Docker and mount '$HOME/working' on the host (e.g., OS X) as '/working' within the VM.
-If using boot2docker you should ignore the Vagrantfile._
+If using boot2docker you should ignore the Vagrantfile and bootstrap shell script._

 #####Building the image and running a container

-From within the Vagrant VM: (you can use another tag versus chasdev/dev-env)
+I keep all of my projects within a '~/working' and the following will map this to '/working' within the container.

 ```
 $ docker build -t chasdev/dev-env .